-Investment firm licensees must establish specific procedures for verifying customer identity where no face-to-face contact takes place.

-Where no face-to-face contact takes place, investment firm licensees must take additional measures (to those specified in Section FC-1.2), in order to mitigate the potentially higher risk associated with such business.
-In particular, investment firm licensees must take measures:

-- (a) To ensure that the customer is the person they claim to be; and - (b) To ensure that the address provided is genuinely the customer's. - FC-1.4.3 There are a number of checks that can provide a licensee with a reasonable degree of assurance as to the authenticity of the applicant.
-They include: - (a) Telephone contact with the applicant on an independently verified home or business number; - (b) With the customer's consent, contacting an employer to confirm employment, via phone through a listed number or in writing; and - (c) Salary details appearing on recent bank statements.

-Financial services provided via post, telephone or internet pose greater challenges for customer identification and AML/CFT purposes.
-Investment firm licensees must establish procedures to prevent the misuse of technological developments in money laundering or terrorist financing schemes.
-Investment firm licensees must also ensure that they comply with any e-commerce laws and/or CBB Modules issued from time to time.
+- Investment firm licensees must establish specific procedures for FC-1.4.1 verifying customer identity where no face-to-face contact takes place. - FC-1.4.2 Where no face-to-face contact takes place, investment firm licensees must take additional measures (to those specified in Section FC-1.2), in order to mitigate the potentially higher risk associated with such business.
+In particular, investment firm licensees must take measures: (a) To ensure that the customer is the person they claim to be; and (b) To ensure that the address provided is genuinely the customer's. - FC-1.4.3 There are a number of checks that can provide a licensee with a reasonable degree of assurance as to the authenticity of the applicant.
+They include: - Telephone contact with the applicant on an independently verified home or business number; - With the customer's consent, contacting an employer to confirm (b) employment, via phone through a listed number or in writing; and - Salary details appearing on recent bank statements. (c) - FC-1.4.4 Financial services provided via post, telephone or internet pose greater challenges for customer identification and AML/CFT Investment firm licensees must establish procedures to purposes. prevent the misuse of technological developments in money laundering or terrorist financing schemes.
+Investment firm licensees must also ensure that they comply with any e-commerce laws and/or CBB Modules issued from time to time. - FC-1.4.5 Investment firm licensees must identify and assess the money laundering or terrorist financing risks that may arise in relation to: - The development of new products and new business practices, including new delivery mechanisms; and - The use of new or developing technologies for both new and preexisting products. - For purposes of Paragraph FC-1.4.5, such a risk assessment must take place prior to the launch of the new products, business practices or the use of new or developing technologies.
+Investment firm licensees must take appropriate measures to manage and mitigate those risks.